swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

     - Moving `FormatStyle` to separate future proposal
 * **v5** Minor Updates:
     - Renamed `manager(totalCount:)` to `start(totalCount)`
+    - Changed the return type of `values(of:)` to be an array of non-optional values
+    - Clarify cycle-detection behavior in `assign(count:to:)` at runtime
     - Expanded Alternatives Considered

 ## Table of Contents